-Short-break care offers breaks for children including disabled children and their families.
+Our short-break care service offers breaks for children including disabled children and their families.
 Some occur weekly, others monthly and some just in the school holidays.

+Respite care for foster families

 Weekend or holiday placements for children and young people, but can be required for odd weekdays.
 These stays may be planned regular breaks and / or ad-hoc breaks to support foster children and their families.
-Most foster carers offer this as support to other foster families.
+Most foster carers offer this as part of their support to other foster families.